5 Qualities of an Inspirational Leader Common to the World's Best Loved Leaders

-Nowadays, people are looking for someone they can look up to, a role model, a leader who will always take their personal needs into consideration, who will be able to encourage them, believe in what they can do and help them reach their full potential.
+Nowadays, people especially the millennials, are looking for someone they can look up to, a role model, a leader who will always take their personal needs into consideration, who will be able to encourage them, believe in what they can do and help them reach their full potential.
+The younger generation is looking for role models who possess these character traits:

 Attitude of Service

 An inspirational leader should adopt an attitude of service to the people they lead.
+He should be able to show genuine concern to the people, that he is concerned not only about their needs, but also about their aspirations, and their future.
 Martin Luther King, Jr said.
 "An individual has not started living until he can rise above the narrow confines of his individualistic concerns to the broader concerns of all humanity."
 When you become a good leader, people want to follow you because they know you'll find ways to make their situation better.

 To inspire means that you recognize the potential and good of others.
 As human beings, we have the tendency to become nitpickers, always finding fault and magnifying the mistakes of others.
 As leaders, you should imitate the attitude of gold finders who are always looking for gold mines.
 When they find traces of ore, they start digging because they might discover a pot of gold.
 In the same way that you should find the potential in every person that you lead and enhance and develop their positive traits.